-A Concept of early detection and rapid reaction was established by DAG in the Greater Lebombo region.
-To ensure proper command and control, DAG produced a highly effective operations centre with a clear radio link connection and live personnel tracking.
-Experienced managers and highly qualified ranger instructors were placed in theatre of operations to not only run the operation but train/retrain scouts and rangers.
+A concept of early detection and rapid reaction was established by DAG in the Greater Lebombo region.
+To ensure proper command and control, DAG established a highly effective Forward Operating Base (FOB).
+Experienced managers and highly qualified ranger instructors were placed on the ground to not only run the operation but train/retrain scouts and rangers.

 Limpopo National Park

-Limpopo National Park (LNP) comprises one third of the Greater Limpopo Trans frontier Park (GLTP), which links LNP in Mozambique with Kruger National Park in South Africa and Gonarezhou National Park (GNP) in Zimbabwe.
-This area brings together some of the most well-established wildlife area in Southern Africa.
-LNP has established an IPZ where DAGs main Counter Poaching efforts will be focused.
+Limpopo National Park (LNP) comprises one third of the Greater Limpopo Trans Frontier Park (GLTP), which links LNP in Mozambique with Kruger National Park (KNP) in South Africa and Gonarezhou National Park (GNP) in Zimbabwe.
+This area brings together some of the most well-established wildlife expanses in Southern Africa.
+LNP has furthermore established an Intensive Protective Zone where DAG’s main counter poaching efforts are currently focused.

 DAG in Limpopo National Park

-Furthermore, a mobile base camp was established in LNP to fully support its new 30-man reaction force.
-This force was equipped and armed for extended ground operations in the park.
-The whole operation is commanded and run by the DAGCT team.
+A mobile base camp in the park, acting as support of a 30-man reaction force properly equipped and armed for extended ground operations, is commanded and run by the DAG team.

 DAG has furthermore been able to insert two GEOS funded helicopters into the operation, thus producing instant changes in poacher activity.
 The addition of the helicopters has been a game changer and indications are that all poaching routes have been disrupted.